Telestriation wrote:"I named my bird Fred." "What kind is he?" "I think it's called a pidgin."

 This kind of (rather intrinsic) ambiguity happens more.
 Is "a painted fence" a fence that is currently "painted", just as it can be "green", or does it (grammatically) mean that in the past, someone painted that fence?

-Users browsing this forum: Tebychacy and 5 guests
+Users browsing this forum: gmalivuk and 3 guests